saeed-vayghan/snowflakejs/README.md

 1. https://www.callicoder.com/distributed-unique-id-sequence-number-generator/
 1. https://www.npmjs.com/package/flake-idgen

-## Why?
-This moduled is implemented as a weekend project in order to understand the Twitter Snowflake ID generator.
-You can find various Snowflake implementation on the net, others were too complicated to understand, So I decided to write a simple and readble one.

 ### How could you implement unique id's over a set of N servers?

 #### why not use GUIDs?